open-cogsci/osdoc/content/pages/manual/variables.md

 ## Using variables in Python

-In an `inline_script`, you can get experimental variables using the `var` object.
+In an INLINE_SCRIPT, you can get experimental variables using the `var` object.
 The following, will print the value of the variable 'example_variable' to the debug window:

 ~~~ .python
 print(var.example_variable)